 Joan’s support of our diverse community:

 Worked with African immigrant leaders to organize a meeting, bringing immigrants together with school commissioners and councilors at the King Street Youth Center to hear concerns in an environment that is familiar and comfortable.

 Brought together women from Eritrea seeking a venue for pop up dining events with the owners of ArtsRiot, bringing Ethiopian and Eritrean food to the South End.
 These women have now expanded their businesses to include a variety of catering and pop up events throughout the region.
 All of us benefit from their success creating opportunities to taste one of Africa’s finest culinary cuisines!

-Supported the establishment and funding of the City’s first Racial Equity Inclusion and Belonging Director and quickly expanding the position to include two more support employees.
+Supported the hiring of the City's first Director of Racial Equity Inclusion and Belonging